-Dragonfly Commons is a local not-for-profit initiative spearheaded by Fernando and Tami dos Santos, with a lot of help and community support, to bring about an innovative solution to our local workforce housing shortage.
-The project is for home ownership of small homes in an secluded eco-friendly development on Drake Road, walking distance to Ganges.
-This 10.5 acre property is owned by the couple, who intend to create up to 30 strata lots, each with a small (500-600 sq ft) house.
+Dragonfly Commons is a local not-for-profit initiative to develop an innovative solution to our local workforce housing shortage.
+The project is for ownership of small homes in an eco-friendly development on Drake Road, walking distance to Ganges Village.
+This 10.5 acre property will contain up to 30 strata lots.

 For more information on the project, go to www.dragonflycommons.com.